R3-Archive/cordapp-example/README.md

 controller.
 Open each node's config file (`[nodeName]/node.conf`), and make the following changes:

-* Change the artemis address to the machine's ip address (e.g.
+* Change the P2P address, the RPC address and the web address to the machine's ip address (e.g. `p2pAddress="10.18.0.166:10006"`)
-`artemisAddress="10.18.0.166:10006"`)
-* Change the network map address to the ip address of the machine where the controller node is running (e.g. `networkMapAddress="10.18.0.166:10002"`) (please note that the controller will not have a network map address)
+* Change the network map address to the ip address of the machine where the controller node is running (e.g. `networkMapService { address="10.18.0.166:10002" ... }`) (please note that the network map itself will not have a network map address)

 Each machine should now run its nodes using `runnodes` or `runnodes.bat` files.
-Once they are up and running, the nodes should be able to place IOUs among themselves in the same way as when they were running on the same machine.
+Once they are up and running, the nodes should be able to agree IOUs among themselves in the same way as when they were running on the same machine.